 I purchased one to put over every entrance a thief would try to enter through.
 It’s hard to sneak around if your every action is illuminated!

 They are easy to install and have holes to put in screws.
 However, since we are in a rental, we bought outdoor double-sided tape, and that works great.
 Plus, it’s easy to remove once we have to move.

 4. Home Security System

 We looked into getting a security system installed, but we couldn’t find an affordable option for the few months until our lease ended.
-Instead, I purchased a wireless security camera.
+Instead, I purchased a wireless security camera (wired for charging).

 I looked around at all the popular options:

 However, I chose to buy an EZVIZ Outdoor Security Camera.
 It was more affordable than the other options and had great features: